CleanCut/ultimate_rust_crash_course/README.md

 experience by trying to accomplish the [exercises] in this repository and watching (or attending) the instructor-led training.

-This repository is for you hands-on-learners who are ready to roll.
+In other words, this repository is for you hands-on-learners!

 I use macOS, and that is what I developed this course on.
 Everything _ought_ to work similarly on major Linux distributions and Windows.
-Please [contact me](mailto:nathan.stocks@gmail.com) ASAP if you have trouble with anything on this page.
+Please [contact me](mailto:nathan@agileperception.com) ASAP if you have trouble with anything on this page.

+_Did you like this course?
+Check out the next one: [Ultimate Rust 2: Intermediate Concepts]_

 ## Install Rust